mitchgu/GuitarHeroFFE/README.md

 In the scripts folder, there are various python scripts that were used for COE and MIF file generation, SD card reading, image processing, and printing repetitive blocks of Verilog code.

+## Assembling the project from scratch
+The procedure is roughly as follows for either the Nexys4Game or Nexys4Guitar part:

+1. Create a new Vivado project in the proj directory.
+2. Add all the hdl in src/hdl to the project
+3. Add all test benches in src/test to the project
+4. Add all the ips in src/ip to the project
+5. Add all block designs (if any) in src/bd to the project
+6. Ensure that all block ram ips that have a corresponding coe file in the src/coe directory are correctly linked to that coe file (this is done in the IP configuration window).
+This is most applicable to the Nexys4Game project.
+The bg_run_table coe may take several minutes to validate.
+7. Add all constraints in src/constraints to the project
+8. Cross your fingers and synthesize/implement/write bitstream

+Note: For the Nexys4Guitar project, Vivado will likely complain that "Complex defparams are not supported."
+In that case, entering the following in the TCL console will allow complex defparams: `set_param synth.elaboration.rodinMoreOptions "rt::set_parameter allowIndexedDefparam true"`

 ### Documentation
 The `docs` folder contains 6.111 project documentation in pdf form such as:
 * Project abstract